Bipolar disorder

 What are the different types of bipolar disorder?

-Mental health professionals distinguish between 2 main types of bipolar disorder:
+Mental health professionals differentiate between 2 main types of bipolar disorder:

-- Bipolar I — This is characterised by extreme, long-lasting highs (mania) as well as depressive episodes, and may include psychosis (difficulty knowing what is real or not).
+- Bipolar I — with extreme, long-lasting highs (mania) as well as depressive episodes.
+It may also include psychosis (difficulty knowing what is real or not).

-- Bipolar II — This is characterised by highs that are less extreme (hypomania) that only last or a few hours or days, as well as depressive episodes, and periods of normal mood.
+- Bipolar II — with highs that are less extreme (hypomania) that only last or a few hours or days, as well as depressive episodes.
+It will also include periods of normal mood.

-Other types of bipolar disorder include cyclothymic disorder (mood changes that are less severe but still impact daily function) and substance-induced bipolar disorder (for example, from alcohol or recreational drugs).
+Another type of bipolar disorder is cyclothymic disorder.
+This causes mood changes that are less severe but still impact daily function.

-The exact cause of bipolar disorder isn’t fully understood.
-However, experts believe that a combination of physical, environmental and social factors (including mental stress) can make someone more likely to develop the condition.
+The exact cause of bipolar disorder isn't fully understood.
+A combination of factors can make someone more likely to develop the condition.
+These include physical, environmental and social factors (including mental stress).

 Genetics

-In 4 out of 5 people with bipolar disorder, genetics plays a key factor.
+In 4 out of 5 people with bipolar disorder, genetics plays a strong role.
 If one parent has bipolar disorder, there is a 1 in 10 chance their child will also develop the condition.
 If both parents have bipolar disorder, the likelihood rises to 4 in 10.
-Research is underway to better understand the genetic factors behind why some people experience bipolar disorder while others do not.
+Medical research is working towards understanding how genes affect your chance of experiencing bipolar disorder.

 Chemical imbalances

-Bipolar disorder is thought to occur when your body struggles to produce and breakdown certain brain chemicals (neurotransmitters), such as adrenaline, dopamine, acetylcholine, serotonin and GABA (gamma-aminobutyric acid), as well as certain hormones.
+Bipolar disorder can occur when your body struggles to produce and breakdown certain brain chemicals (neurotransmitters), such as adrenaline, dopamine, acetylcholine, serotonin and GABA (gamma-aminobutyric acid), as well as certain hormones.
 Brain-imaging studies suggest that structural changes can be seen in the brains of people with bipolar disorder.

 Triggers

-Antidepressants are considered safe for use with bipolar depression, but should be closely supervised by a psychiatrist because some people may experience episodes of mania or rapid cycling.
+Antidepressants are considered safe for use with bipolar depression.
+Their use must be closely supervised by a psychiatrist.
+This is because some people with bipolar disorder may be more likely to experience episodes of mania while they are taking antidepressants.

 There is a higher chance of bipolar symptoms being triggered in spring.
 Some experts think that increased hours of bright sunshine may affect the pineal gland, a part of your brain that helps to regulate sleep.

-Women who are predisposed to bipolar disorder may experience their first episode while they are pregnant or after they have their baby.
+Females who are predisposed to bipolar disorder are more likely to experience their first episode while they are pregnant or after they have their baby.

 How is bipolar disorder diagnosed?

-If you’re concerned about extreme mood changes in yourself or someone else, it’s important to seek support and help.
-Speak with a GP or mental health professional to help determine whether bipolar disorder is the issue.
-If you’re seeking help for yourself, the doctor or mental health professional will ask about your depressive or manic moods, how long you have experienced them, and how they affect your daily life.
+If you're concerned about extreme mood changes in yourself or someone else, it's important to seek support and help.
+Speak to your GP or mental health professional for an assessment.

-Diagnosing bipolar disorder typically involves a thorough examination of your physical health — to rule out a physical cause or other health concerns.
-It also involves an assessment of your mental state and the careful piecing together of details from your life and experiences.
+Diagnosing bipolar disorder usually involves a thorough examination of your physical health.
+This is to rule out a physical cause or other health concerns.
+It also involves an assessment of your mental state and the careful assessment of your symptoms and life experiences.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.